navyamallidi/navyamallidi/README.md

 - 👋 Hi, I’m @navyamallidi
-- 👀 I’m interested in AI,ML,AR,C++,cyber security
+- 👀 I’m interested in AI,ML,AR,C++,cyber security,Android App development and Full Stack
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine Cybersecurity
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mallidinavya635@gmail.com

 <!---
 navyamallidi/navyamallidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.